canvasxyz/canvas/docs/index.md

 * Some applications are fine without strong protections against backdated actions.
 We expose an `indexed_at` field that can be used to detect actions sent from the past.
-This lets you use Canvas as a replicated database with TypeScript transactions.
-* Some applications may wish to run with a coordinator node.
-This means that other nodes will only peer with the coordinator.
-This lets you provide stronger guarantees against backdated actions, while preserving the open verifiability of the application.
+* Some applications may wish to run with a coordinator node, where other nodes only peer with the coordinator.
+This lets you provide stronger guarantees against backdated actions, while preserving verifiability and permissionless interoperability.
 * Other applications may wish to use a timestamping service or data availability network to finalize actions.
 We're in touch with teams about making this possible.

-Moving between these levels of finality is technically straightforward, and we're building tools and hosted services to make it as easy as using tools like Github or Vercel.
+Moving between these levels is technically straightforward, and we're building tools and services to make managing finality easy.

 ## About Canvas

-Canvas is built by a team that built Web3 tools used by 100k+ users, developed peer-to-peer infrastructure at Protocol Labs, and worked at companies like AngelList, Notion, and Medium in the early days.
+Canvas is built by a team that built Web3 tools used by top protocols and 100k+ users, developed peer-to-peer infrastructure at Protocol Labs, and worked at companies like AngelList, Notion, and Medium when they were just small startups.

-We are building the infrastructure that we wish existed for our previous projects, building a runtime to make decentralized and distributed systems accessible to ordinary programmers.
+We are building the infrastructure that we wish existed for our previous projects, to make decentralized and distributed systems accessible to ordinary programmers.

 <br/>